Fitzroy, Falkland Islands

 Fitzroy is a settlement on East Falkland.
 It is divided into Fitzroy North and Fitzroy South by a tidal river called Fitzroy River that is fed from a lake on the east side of Mount Whickham.
 The river was forded by Charles Darwin when he visited for a second time in 1834.
+Fitzroy itself is 9 m above sea level, and 14.9 nmi west of Port Stanley.
+The population of the settlement in 2018 was eight people, and nearly 18,600 sheep.

 It is named after Robert FitzRoy, who commanded during Darwin's voyages, and later developed a system of weather forecasting for the United Kingdom.
 Fitzroy is on the inlet known as Port Pleasant.

-Settlement
+In 1934, Patterson Point Bridge was built across the small inlet north of Fitzroy.
+The bridge was built on concrete piles with wooden sides, and the railings came from the wreck of the SS Great Britain.
+The bridge was destroyed by the Argentines during the Falklands War, and although it was repaired, it suffered further damage in 2013 during a storm.

+In 2013, an aquaculture business was created on Fitzroy Sound to sell trout on the international market.

+Wartime

+On 8 December 1914, German ships appeared in Port Pleasant, near Fitzroy.
+One local woman kept the authorities at Stanley informed of their progress (they were steaming eastwards) by sending her staff to a good vantage point on Fitzroy Ridge.